NclRSE-Training/python-intermediate-dev-vsc/_episodes/17-verifying-code-style-linters.md

 Pylint is a command-line tool that can help our code in many ways:

-- **Check PEP8 compliance:** whilst in-IDE context-sensitive highlighting such as that provided via PyCharm helps us stay consistent with PEP8 as we write code, this tool provides a full report
+- **Check PEP8 compliance:** whilst in-IDE context-sensitive highlighting such as that provided via VS Code helps us stay consistent with PEP8 as we write code, this tool provides a full report
 - **Perform basic error detection:** Pylint can look for certain Python type errors
 - **Check variable naming conventions**: Pylint often goes beyond PEP8 to include other common conventions, such as naming variables outside of functions in upper case
 - **Customisation**: you can specify which errors and conventions you wish to check for, and those you wish to ignore